 There is a certain protective layer on the brain and spinal cord.
 The acute inflammation of these layers is known as Meningitis.
-Since it affects the brain and spinal cord, it can be life threatening, hence this condition is classified as a medical emergency.
-Meningitis is a notifiable disease as of 2010 approximately 420,000 deaths were estimated due to meningitis.
-Here we are going to discuss the types of meningitis and its symptoms with special focus on bacterial meningitis its causes, prevalence and treatment.
+Since it affects the brain and spinal cord, it can be life-threatening; this condition is classified as a medical emergency.
+Here we will discuss the meningitis symptoms and types, focusing on bacterial Meningitis, its causes, prevalence and treatment.

-Understanding the general sign and symptom of meningitis
+Understanding the general sign and symptoms of Meningitis

-The meningitis signs start with severe headache.
-Due to increase muscle tone and stiffness victim feel to flex the neck forward passively (Nuchal rigidity).
-Triad of diagnostic symptoms includes sudden high fever, Nuchal rigidity, and altered mental condition.
-One more common Meningitis sign is an intolerance to bright light and loud sound.
-Other symptoms are leg pain, abnormal skin color, and cold extremities.
+Signs of Meningitis start with a severe headache.
+Due to increased muscle tone and stiffness, the victim feels to flex the neck forward passively (Nuchal rigidity).
+The Triad of diagnostic symptoms includes sudden high fever, nuchal rigidity, and altered mental condition.
+Another common Meningitis sign is an intolerance to bright light and loud sound.
+Other symptoms are leg pain, abnormal skin colour, and cold extremities.

 Types of Meningitis

-The main cause of Meningitis is basically microorganism and types of meningitis are based on the agents, that may be bacteria, virus, fungus protozoa, etc. which causes it hence given name accordingly like bacterial meningitis, viral meningitis, fungal meningitis etc.
+One major Meningitis causes is microorganisms and types of Meningitis are based on the agents, which may be bacteria, viruses, fungus protozoa, etc., causes it hence given names accordingly like bacterial Meningitis, viral Meningitis, fungal Meningitis etc.

 Viral Meningitis and its treatment

-The viruses which mainly cause meningitis includes, herpes simplex, virus type 2, enteroviruses, varicella zoster virus, HIV, mumps virus.
-There is not any specific treatment is required for the meningitis caused by most of viruses only supportive therapy is required.
-With conservative measures like fluid, bed rest, analgesics mild cases of viral meningitis can be treated at home.
-Varicella zoster virus and Herpes simplex virus can be responding to Antiviral drugs as Acyclovir but no as such clinical trial evidence is present to prove it.
+The viruses which mainly cause Meningitis include herpes simplex, virus type 2, enteroviruses, varicella-zoster virus, HIV, and mumps virus.
+Viral meningitis symptoms include fever, irritability, lack of energy, poor eating, and sleepiness or trouble waking up.
+Most viruses cause no specific treatment for Meningitis; only supportive therapy is required with conservative measures like fluid, bed rest, and analgesics; mild cases of viral Meningitis can be treated at home.
+Varicella zoster virus and Herpes simplex virus can respond to Antiviral drugs such as Acyclovir, but no clinical trial evidence exists to prove it.

 Bacterial Meningitis